carljparker/HW3-UW-Apple-Winter-2015/README.md

+***Note*** The project at the current commit is configured to use the groceryList convenience constructor.

 ### How was your experience making this app? ###

 This was the most challenging HW so far.
 I think that needing to learn